 You and your students can see, touch, hear and discover the richness of Wisconsin's natural and cultural heritage at Wisconsin State Park System properties.

-If you're planning a guided field trip, you must contact the property ahead of time to register and make specific arrangements.
-Field trips may be requested by school groups pre-kindergarten through college.
+If planning a guided field trip, you must contact the property beforehand to register and make specific arrangements.
+School groups may request field trips from pre-kindergarten through college.
 Fees are charged for programs presented by staff, designated volunteers and guest presenters.

-You and your students are always welcome to visit Wisconsin State Park System properties on your own but call first to let staff know when you are coming and where you will be on the property or if you have questions or want to borrow equipment.
+You and your students are always welcome to visit Wisconsin State Park System properties on your own but call first to let staff know when you are coming, where you will be on the property, or if you have questions or want to borrow equipment.